tomasc/mongoid_ability/README.md

 end
 ```

-The lock class will acquire the following fields:
+The lock class will have the following fields:

 `:subject_type, type: String`
 `:subject_id, type: Moped::BSON::ObjectId`
 `:action, type: Symbol, default: :read`
 `:outcome, type: Boolean, default: false`

-These fields defined what subject (respectively subject type, when referring to a class) the lock applies to, which action is it defined for, and whether the outcome is positive or negative.
+These fields define what subject (respectively subject type, when referring to a class) the lock applies to, which action it is defined for (for example `:read`), and whether the outcome is positive or negative.

 The `Lock` class can be further subclassed in order to customise its behavior, for example per action.